 Are you going to start a new site in 2023?
 Great!
 Or do you have an old site that needs to be refreshed for 2023 and you have planned it wisely?
 Also great!
 In this mini-guide you will learn 8 key things to anticipate when building your new Super site!
 Read the full article to get acquainted with the most important things for your project.

 With the help of technology and the widespread use of mobile devices in everyday life, mobile traffic to websites is dramatically increasing in size.
 Following this trend, from July 2019, Google published the Mobile First Index policy for all new sites.
 In this approach, the bots in the search engine first check their mobile version.
 In case the site was indexed in the evening before the rule was introduced, Google will continue to crawl its version on the desktop.

-Google is recently expected to officially announce that the transition to the Mobile First Index for all sites is planned for March 2021.
+Google officially announced the transition to the Mobile First Index for all sites.

 More than 70% of users use mobile devices to browse the web.
 Create the necessary convenience for them when they have entered your site – the site should be convenient, fast and flexible.
 The site should be easy to use and also – it is important that it is sized according to the size of the various devices.
 For example, if the user uses a smartphone – the width of the screen is one, but if he uses a large monitor – quite another.
 Your site MUST be adapted to the device used.
 This is extremely important!
 Is your site mobile?
 Check now with Google’s mobile site tool – Google Mobile Friendly!

 2. Speed, speed, speed